UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 </iframe>

-Notes: As we saw in a previous slide deck, it is possible to add text annotations directly on the plots.
+Notes: As we saw in a previous slide deck, it is possible to add text annotations directly to the plots.

 This is beneficial when we want to communicate the exact value to our audience, and can give the plot a different look and feel.